More about Goran

 Youth center Trbovlje (slovenia)

 High school / Malaka - Lombok (indonesia)

 And I could observe deep transformations that took place in the people I worked with and also deep transformations within myself.

-For people, what I offered were not just dance classes or workshops, but an artistic experience, improvisational dance practice, the training of the Body-Mind-Spirit through dance, therapy, personal growth, spiritual practice, fun.
+For people, what I offered were not just dance classes or workshops, but an artistic experience, improvisational dance practice, the training of the Body-Mind-Spirit through dance, therapy, healing, personal growth, spiritual practice, fun.

-They could extract the tools and principles that they could use in their dancing, dance teaching, daily lives, relationships, and work.
+They could extract the tools and principles that they could use in their dancing, teaching & facilitating, daily lives, relationships, and work.

 The modalities, tools, and principles can be applied to any kind of teaching or facilitating situations and to any students & clients and their level of understanding of dance.

-During the process, I learned that I love working on the following topics: dance improvisation, contact improvisation, artistic creation, being fully present, group consciousness, body-mind-spirit, group dynamics, therapy, leadership, team building, synergy, alchemy, personal and professional growth.
+During the process, I learned that I love working on the following topics: dance improvisation, contact improvisation, artistic creation, being fully present, group consciousness, body-mind-spirit, group dynamics, therapy, leadership skills, team building, synergy, alchemy, personal and professional growth.